Juanhui28/Are_MPNNs_helpful/Readme.md

-##### input data
+#### input data
-please put the data folder in the same folder position with the run.py
+please decompress the data.tar.gz and put the data folder in the same folder position with the run.py

 - FB15k
 - FB15k-237